Offered by the Committee on Higher Degrees in Public Policy

 Students advance to the oral general examination after passing their doctoral coursework and written qualifying examinations.
 A primary field of substantive interest and a secondary field that may be a disciplinary or methodological area are examined at the end of the second year in residence.

 Prospectus and Dissertation

-After completing the Oral General Exam, students cross-register for the Kennedy School's PhD Proseminar (API 902) during their third year of study.
+In the third year, doctoral students cross-register for the Kennedy School’s PhD Proseminar (API 902).
 This portion of the seminar is designed for the presentation and discussion of student research papers in general, and specifically for the development of a dissertation topic.
 By the end of this course, students must present a completed prospectus to the Committee on Higher Degrees in Public Policy.
 Approval of the prospectus is contingent upon a successful oral presentation to two of the three dissertation committee members at the end of the third year in residence.

 One chapter of the dissertation must be completed each year after the fifth year in residence at GSAS.
 Except by special vote of the committee, all work for the PhD degree must be completed within seven years of recommendation for entry to the Graduate School of Arts and Sciences.

 - "Labor Markets in Transition: Science and Migration After the Collapse of the Soviet Union"

 - "Beyond the Passage of Time: Local Government Response in New Immigrant Destinations"